rubillos/Hypercube-Duet-Files/README.md

 - Retraction Speed: 66.6mm/s

 ### Script for S3D for Firmware Retraction
+Note that the values above are mm/s, the values in the gcode are mm/min.
 ```
 {REPLACE "G1 E-0.1000 F3996" "G10"}
 {REPLACE "G1 E0.0000 F3996" "G11"}